 Friends of Mossawa is a US based sister organization of the Mossawa Center in Israel.

-We provide a platform and voice for the Arab Palestinian citizens of Israel in North America in order to influence public discourse surrounding the Israeli-Palestinian conflict and peace process.
+We provide a platform and voice for the Palestinian Arab citizens of Israel in North America in order to influence public discourse surrounding Palestinian rights and peace building.

 We work to raise awareness among the North American public about the inequality and discrimination facing the Palestinian Arab community in Israel.